 Will I know everything about a Ford from a VIN lookup?

-A free Ford VIN lookup will only provide basic details about your Ford — its make, geographical origins, technical specs, etc. To get more comprehensive info about a vehicle, like its accident record, you may need to get a paid VIN check.
+A free Ford VIN lookup will only provide basic details about your Ford—its make, geographical origins, technical specs, etc. To get more comprehensive information about a vehicle, like its accident record, you may need to get a paid VIN check.

-How fast will I get my Ford’s details if I use a Ford VIN number lookup?
+How fast will I get my Ford’s details?

 Our Ford VIN decoder usually generates a detailed VIN report within seconds of checking a VIN.
 At the very least, the decoder will provide your car’s details in two minutes or less.